XRPLF/xrpl-dev-portal/README.md

 If you added a new language for the first time, you need to make sure its target definition (in the `dactyl-config.yml` file) has the MO file in the `locale_file` field.

 After that, next time you build the site using Dactyl it should pull the updated translations!

+## Issues, Projects, and Project Boards

+Use GitHub Issues to report bugs, feature requests, and suggestions.
+The GitHub Projects and Project Boards will be used to plan and track updates to xrpl.org.